Barnstaple bouncers patrol streets

 Alcohol is believed to fuel much of the anti-social behaviour.

-An estimated 800 people attend the club on Thursdays, Fridays and Saturdays.'Over exuberant'
+An estimated 800 people attend the club on Thursdays, Fridays and Saturdays.

 "People go out, have a few to drink, then there are disagreements over getting a taxi and people getting upset about waiting for food," PC Paul Daw, neighbourhood beat manager from Devon and Cornwall Police, told BBC News.